Gilligan31/tcptools/README.md

 ## Extra credit: Using packet-capture tools (2 pts)
 From this exercise I found a DHCP lease time for 90 days on a Mac device (I believe my laptop as I switched onto the network).

+## Extra credit: Spy on your opponents (2 pts)
+I was a bit stuck on this one, and didn't end up finding any super revealing information.
+What I did find however was that I could filter using common ports for servers on 7 days to die to get my game traffic.
+Port 46900 and 46901 were of interest, and from poking around I was able to see my MAC/IP address communicating to the server with a "Fortinet" domain.
+This is a cybersecurity firm which is likely affiliated with the platform the server is being hosted on.
+I could not see any in game communications, but as mentioned in lecture this is almost certainly encrypted.

+## Extra credit: Insecure web server (2 pts)
+This exercise was much easier than the last for me.
+I navigated to http://150.230.36.255/ and entered the credentials: "fake@dne.com" and "reallybadpassword".
+I then applied a filter ip.addr == 150.230.36.255 so I would only see traffic to this insecure website.
+In the INFO tab, I saw a POST request, which prompted me to inspect that, as well as the fact that it fell chronologically towards the bottom.
+This made me assume it was the payload I sent with my credentials.
+Sure enough, on inspection of the tcp payload, I could see both credentials as shown in my "Wireshark vulnerable credentials" screenshot.